jakewhitton/notes/notes/12/3_AP Psychology/9_Personality/master.md

         + Scoring and interpretation is very subjective
         + Unreliable results
         + Have no predicting power
+- **Terror-management theory** = the theory that the principle unconscious struggle is to grapple with the fact that we will die
+    * Religion can be understood as a coping mechanism for this anxiety

 ### Neofreudian Approach to Personality
 - **Alfred Adler**